quang-ute/Networking-Essentials/Hftpd/Readme.md

 `lftp 172.16.10.2` (prompt changed)

-`user student`
+`user alpineftp`

-then input password 12345
+then input password alpineftp

 You are now in the ftp server